 For Current Students

-ENVS majors should meet with an advisor at least once a year for advising regarding courses and other major-related issues.
-Group advising sessions will be held Tuesdays from 3 - 4 and Fridays from 12 - 1 in Amador 554C.
+ENVS majors and minors should meet with Dr. Foran at least once a year for advising regarding courses and other major-related issues.
+Group advising sessions will be held Mondays from 10 - 11 and Thursdays from 4:30 - 5:30 in Amador 554C.
 Advising is available by appointment (sign-up) only.
 You may sign up for an advising session on the sign-up sheets outside of the ENVS office (554A Amador Hall), by calling the office at 278-6620, or by emailing Anne Montgomery.

 All ENVS majors must read the Undergraduate Handbook in its entirety.
 There are also a number of forms in the Handbook that need to be submitted to the Department Office.

 The following site contains links to commonly-used forms, such as: change of major/minor, declaration of major/minor, petition to exceed maximum units, and major/minor course waiver(s) and substitution(s):

 All majors are required to intern for a semester with an approved governmental agency, nonprofit or advocacy group, or environmental organization.
 Students are asked to read the following packet, meet with their faculty advisor, then submit the required paperwork to the Department Office, Amador Hall 554A.

 Winter 2014 Commencement will be held in the Sleep Train Arena on Friday, December 19th, at 12 pm..

 Students of senior standing who wish to participate in the graduation ceremonies can register online at the College of Social Sciences and Interdisciplinary Studies website..

 For detailed information about graduation, please visit the CSUS Commencement website.

 The Career Center is open for all Environmental Studies majors, and counselors are on hand to speak with students about anything job-related: writing a resume, how to find an internship, summer employment, and finding a job after graduation.
 The Career Center is located on the second floor of Lassen Hall.